 Route 7 area.
 Through the final design process of the project, the City selected implementation of a stormwater gravel wetland in order to provide flow reduction to Bartlett Brook, as well as reduce phosphorous loading to Lake Champlain.

 The project collects and provides treatment for runoff from a 70.7 acre drainage area, consisting of 16.4 acres of impervious roads, rooftops and driveways.
 The subsurface gravel wetland reduces the amount of sediment and nutrients flowing to Lake Champlain, including an estimated 36 lbs of phosphorus per year.
 In addition, the stormwater runoff is detained and slowly released to prevent erosion of streambanks and reduce the risk of downstream flooding.
+Peak flows during the 1-year, 24-hour period are reduces from 8.41 cfs to 0.95 cfs, an 88% peak flow reduction.

 Best Management Practices

 Stormwater Gravel Wetland

 Construction of the gravel wetland and drainage system was completed in 2017.

 Ecosystem Restoration Program, Stormwater Utility Fund.